Korbi RZ | Pelleted Très Fine Maraîère Endive Seed

 Korbi RZ has been a market standard variety in the traditional Très Fine Maraîère (fine leaf) endive type for many years

 The characteristically bittersweet leaves provide a high useable volume typically used for salad mixes adding colour and dimension.
-Korbi RZ is slow bolting and strong against tip burn for year round production in most areas.
+Korbi RZ has an upright habit, is slow bolting and strong against tip burn for year round production in most areas

 - Very fine leaves for salad mix and fresh market